Liquid trade waste

 If you wish to discharge liquid trade waste in to the sewerage system you must, under section 68 of the Local Government Act 1993, obtain prior approval from Council, as detailed in Council's Liquid Trade Waste Policy.
 Discharging liquid trade waste without an approval is an offence under section 626 of the Act.

 To obtain approval the person responsible for discharging the waste must complete and lodge the Liquid Trade Waste application form and lodge this with Council along with the applicable fees.
-See related Forms and Fees & Charges below.
+See related Engineering Forms and Fees & Charges below.